xaviergenelin/NFL-Win-Prediction/README.md

 - `caret`: machine learning
 - `plotly`: interactive graphs
 - `teamcolors`: gets more information about each team such as primary colors, division, and conference
 - `jsonlite`: access an API to retrieve additional data on the teams
+- `shinythemes`: adds a theme to the app
+- `rattle`: visualization for the tree model

 To install the packages run the following code: